web-advanced-fall-2016/assignment-2-giorc086/README.md

 # Simple Page Applications / AJAX

+I made a one page application with a search box that displays students information from an API.
+(API info is below) The info for each student includes a picture, an excerpt and a biography.

 ## Assignment Specification

 In your second assignment, you will be expected to perform interactions with a server that provides you with a list of `Students` and their information.
 You will build a [**single page application**](https://en.wikipedia.org/wiki/Single-page_application) that queries this information from the server and displays it on the browser window through a basic interface.
 The focus is not on styling the interface, but a better look is always encouraged.